Weber-Hsu/AndbotSecuritySensing/README.md

 ## Development History

-- [x] **2016/06/13--MQ9 have been removed from this project because it has similar features compared to  MQ2.
+- [x] 2016/06/13--MQ9 have been **removed** from this project because it has similar features compared to  MQ2.
 On the way of using MQ2 we select an alarm point 200ppm on CO Curve due to the fact that people usually cannot stand 200ppm of CO within 2~3hrs indoors according to safty level on [this] (http://www.nfa.gov.tw/main/Unit.aspx?ID=&MenuID=500&ListID=316) list.
-Also, the alarm point is before other detectable gases; that is, when readings from MQ2 increases, unknown but dangerous gases would have existed in certain space.**
+Also, the alarm point is before other detectable gases; that is, when readings from MQ2 increases, unknown but dangerous gases would be exist in certain space.
+We should be aware of the readings before sensor alarming.
 - [ ] **2016/06/08--I have acquired two different type of Dust sensing earlier today, and they are on the testing schedule.**

 ## Hardware configurations